Skip to Content

 Pesto butter cut into rounds for serving.

-Whip up the easy pesto butter recipe and pair it with one of these dinner recipes!
+Whip up this easy pesto butter recipe and pair it with tasty dinner recipes!

 Pesto butter cut into rounds for serving.